What are

 But with that influence comes responsibility.
 Advertised Emissions measure the uplift in greenhouse gas emissions (GHGs) driven by the increased sales that result from advertising.
 In other words, it accounts for the climate impact of the consumption advertising helps generate.

 To take full responsibility for its climate footprint, the advertising industry must go beyond measuring its operational emissions.
 It must also account for — and reduce — the emissions created by the behaviours it drives.
-That’s where the Advertised Emissions framework comes in.
+That’s where the Advertised Emissions methodology comes in.

 The Story So Far…

-Since then, it has gained international traction:
+Since then, it has gained international traction.

 2022